datacommonsorg/docsite/custom_dc/launch_cloud.md

 ### Reporting on custom dimensions

-Data Commons provides a number of custom dimensions that you can report on, such as search queries, specific page views, etc. You can use these to create explorations.
+Data Commons exports many events as Google Analytics custom dimensions, such as search queries, specific page views, etc. You can use these to create custom reports and explorations.
+You can see the full set defined in [`website/static/js/shared/ga_events.ts`](https://github.com/datacommonsorg/website/blob/7f896a982e8567cd96a0d8b01d1cd5eaaf285974/static/js/shared/ga_events.ts).

-To view the set of custom dimensions, in the Google Analytics